 Great icebreakers get the candidate to ease into telling you about themselves and what makes them tick.
 Warm, open-ended questions not only get the candidate talking, but they also get them thinking about why they’re looking for their next job.
 Falcone suggests questions like these:

 “Before we launch too deeply into your career experience and background and what we’re looking for in our next hire, tell me what criteria you’re using in selecting your next role or company.
 What’s really important to you at this point in your career?”

 “Tell me about your job search up to now.
 What’s motivating you to look for a new opportunity, and what have your experiences been as a candidate in the open market?”

-This question also allows you to get a glimpse of who your competition might be and how you can position your candidate experience against other companies in the running.
+This question also allows you to get a glimpse of who your competition might be.
+Furthermore, it tells you how to position your candidate experience against other companies in the running.